moxystudio/webpack-sane-compiler/README.md

 Returns the compilation error or null if none.

-### .getStats()
+### .getCompilation()

+Get the compilation result which is an object that contains `stats` and `duration`.
-Returns the compilation stats object or null if it failed or not yet available.
+Returns null if the last compilation failed or if it's not yet available.

 ### Other properties